Packers vs Giants Prediction — AI Finds CAN'T MISS NFL Lines & Props (Nov 16)

 Green Bay vs. New York Odds

-Remi is pouring through loads of data points on each line.
-In fact, anytime the Green Bay vs New York trends are analyzed, there’s always several intriguing observations to key in on.
-Not to mention games played at extreme altitude can often follow normal, predictable patterns.
+AI algorithm Remi is pouring through tons of data points on each team.
+In fact, anytime the Green Bay vs New York trends are analyzed, there’s always several intriguing trends to key in on.
+Not to mention games played at extreme altitude almost always follow normal, predictable patterns.

 | GB Moneyline | -429 |